gvwilson/sensibleadventures/iffy/iffy.md

 For a few moments all Iffy could do was try not to stumble and fall.
-Just when she couldn't hold onto the toolbox any longer Wales dragged her into a side alley.
+Just when she couldn't hold onto the toolbox any longer Wales pulled her into a side alley.
-A few dew-drops of sweat glistened on his forehead.
+A few drops of sweat glistened on his forehead.
 "Are you all right?" he panted.

 Iffy dropped the toolbox on the ground and doubled over to catch her breath.